Language is one of, and probably, the most important pillars of any culture.

 Since we perceive words as mere sounds we assume they don't inflict a damage by themselves.
 A speaker can discriminate without having an intention or even an awareness that this linguistic behaviour has discriminatory results.
 However, words aren't mere sounds, they actually shape the perception of how the world is, or should be, and this perception shapes our reality.

-To better grasp how apparently neutral language objects discriminate, let's observe a linguistic mechanism that stuctures all languages - the default type.
+To better grasp how apparently neutral language objects discriminate, let's observe linguistic, exist in, most if not all, the 25 most spoken languages.

 Linguistic objects describing females are grammatically more complex than those referring to males.
 Language with grammatical gender (ex: French, German, Hebrew) often display longer suffix for women than men.
 A common usage is adding suffix to the corresponding masculine terms.
 Professor/Professoressa (teacher, Italian), arrivé/arrivée (arrived, French), katib/katibah (writer in Arab).
 This applied also to the "genderless" language like English, hero/heroine, actor/actress.